kcparashar/bessie/README.md

 # Bessie

 ## What is this?
 [CalTime](caltimeprod.berkeley.edu) is an unfortunetly complicated system to enter your hourly log as a UC Berkeley employee.
 To help alleviate this cognitive annoyance, this script is a way to automate logging in and out.
-Please feel free to contribute and port to your liking.
-Please raise an [issue](https://github.com/kcparashar/bessie/issues/new) and I'll try to get back to you ask quick as I can.
+Feel free to contribute and port to your liking.
+Raise an [issue](https://github.com/kcparashar/bessie/issues/new) and I'll try to get back to you ask quick as I can!

 ---
 ## How To Use